alloverse/allonet2/README.md

 Both Swift and Rust match these.
 Rust won't play well with my brain, despite many tries.
 So Swift it is.

+## Design changes from allonet 1

+Allonet was always supposed to use a web-compatible udp-like protocol, probably **WebRTC**.
+Now years later, I'm more keen on QUIC or WebTransport, but there are no working libraries for them for Swift, so I'll lean on WebRTC once again.

+Thoughts on WebRTC signalling.
+We'll ignore p2p for now and use a server-client model.
+This means that the server's sdp will never change, and renegotiation is not as important.
+So, we don't need an active signalling channel, but instead use a single HTTPS call to exchange handshakes.

+The worst part about Allonet 1 was **JSON**.
+It was horribly inefficient.
+We'll aim for **ProtoBuf** this time, but lean on BinaryCodable as a stop-gap to just prototype before we start messing with schemas.

+One fun thing we could do is dynamic schemas: each agent shares the schemas it will publish data using (i e, which components it supports); placeserv merges to one large schema, and publishes that back to agents as the authoritative.

 ## Development